 There have been a few unknown leopard sightings, with regular sightings of Bundu and Cleo.
 There really have been far too many rewarding wildlife sightings in the Klaserie so it’s difficult to list them all.

 In terms of lodge life, the highlight has been the construction of our Bush Bar – a place for special sundowners and craft gin tastings.

 Ezulwini set up a camera trap in an area popular with wildlife, and the results were astounding.
 The camera trap delivered results of leopard, elephant and plenty of plains game exploring the area.
 Currently, the lodge is undergoing a soft refurb at River Lodge which includes a number of changes to the standard rooms.
 We look forward to plenty of fresh changes at this luxury lodge in the Balule.

 Our Trails of Botswana camps have added a few more camps to their authentic trail route offering the best that Botswana has to offer.
-Xaxaba Island Camp and Mankwe Bush Lodge are the latest additions to the rustic trails route, while RAW Botswana Motswiri Camp has injected a bit of luxury into the Trails route.
+Xaxaba Island Camp and Mankwe Tented Retreat are the latest additions to the rustic trails route, while RAW Botswana Motswiri Camp has injected a bit of luxury into the Trails route.
 Camp Linyanti, Camp Savuti, Xobega Island Camp and Tuskers Bush Camp continue to provide us with epic wildlife sightings.
 On a recent educational to Tuskers, agents were lucky enough to spot a leopard at the waterhole in front of the lodge.
 Motswiri seems to have a steady flow of predator sightings, with guide Witness reporting cheetah sightings and wild dog kills in front of Tent 5.

 Let’s take on 2018 and make it a good one.
 Stay safe over the festive season, learn from the past and start the year on fresh footing!
 All the best from the Sun Destinations team!